-560-X-56-.08 Personnel Costs.
+560-X-60-.06 Personnel Costs.

-- (1) Orientation and On-The-Job Training.
+(1) Orientation and On-The-Job Training.
 The costs of orientation and on-the-job training are recognized as normal operating costs and are allowable.
-Ordinarily, such training would be imparted within the center setting.
-If, however, the training requires outside instructions, costs of such training are allowable, if reasonable. - (2) Fringe Benefits.
-Fringe benefits are amounts paid to, or on behalf of, an employee, in addition to direct salary or wages, and from which the employee or his beneficiary derives a personal benefit before or after the employee's retirement or death. - (3) The costs of fringe benefits must be reasonable and related to patient care Medicaid recognizes the following fringe benefits: - (a) Facility contributions to certain deferred compensation plans, if the plan does not favor top management. - (b) Facility contributions to certain pension plans, if the plan does not favor top management. - (c) Paid vacation or leave, paid holidays, paid sick leave, voting leave, court or jury duty leave, all of which generally are included in employee earnings. - (d) Cost of health and life insurance premiums paid or incurred by the facility if the benefits of the policy inure to the employee or his beneficiary, if the plan does not favor top management.
+Ordinarily, such training would be imparted within the clinic setting.
+If, however, the training requires outside instructions, costs of such training are allowable, if reasonable.

+(2) Fringe Benefits.
+Fringe benefits are amounts paid to, or on behalf of, an employee, in addition to direct salary or wages, and from which the employee or his beneficiary derives a personal benefit before or after the employee's retirement or death.

+(3) The costs of fringe benefits must be reasonable and related to patient care.
+Medicaid recognizes the following fringe benefits:

+(a) Facility contributions to certain deferred compensation plans, if the plan does not favor top management.
+Deferred compensation plans will be limited to 7 1/2% of allowable annual salaries.

+(b) Facility contributions to certain pension plans, if the plan does not favor top management.

+(c) Paid vacation or leave, paid holidays, paid sick leave, voting leave, court or jury duty leave, all of which generally are included in employee earnings.

+(d) Cost of health and life insurance premiums paid or incurred by the facility if the benefits of the policy inure to the employee or his beneficiary, if the plan does not favor top management.

+(e) Medicaid will not recognize employee stock ownership plans or stock bonus plans.

 Other items not enumerated above may represent fringe benefits.
-However, before any other item is treated as a fringe benefit, refer it to the Medicaid Agency for approval. - (4) Sick Leave.
-The reasonable cost of sick leave taken by an employee of a center is recognized as a fringe benefit and included in allowable costs only when the facility makes payment for the sick leave.
+However, before any other item is treated as a fringe benefit, refer it to the Medicaid Agency for approval.

+(4) Sick Leave.
+The reasonable cost of sick leave taken by an employee of a clinic is recognized as a fringe benefit and included in allowable costs only when the facility makes payment for the sick leave.
 Payment in lieu of sick leave taken is not recognized by the program as payment for sick leave but is recognized as additional compensation.
 To be included in allowable costs, this payment in lieu of sick leave taken, along with other forms of compensation paid to an employee, must be reasonable.